See for yourself just how HOT Galveston is for birding!

-This birding Big Day will be a fun, fast-paced semi-competitive race to see which team can identify the most bird species in Galveston County in 24-hours.
+This birding Big Day is a fun, fast-paced, semi-competitive race to see which team can identify the most bird species in Galveston County in 24-hours from noon on Sunday, July 10, until noon on Monday, July 11.
 As the day heats up, so will the competition, awarding the winning team bragging rights and the Hotter than Hell Big Day trophy.

-Teams will consist of 3 to 5 members and should practice safe distancing throughout the event.
+Teams will consist of 3 to 5 members.

-The event is presented by the Galveston Island Nature Tourism Council and Galveston Island Brewing (GIB), which will host the awards presentation on its outdoor grounds at day’s end.
+The event is presented by the Galveston Island Nature Tourism Council and sponsored by Galveston Island Brewing (GIB), which will host the awards presentation indoors at the brewery at day’s end.
 GIB will provide a free pint of beer to all participants 21 years of age or older.

 Participants will help build citizen science data on eBird during one of the least birded times of the year.
-Event proceeds will support Galveston Island Nature Tourism Council.
+Event proceeds will support GINTC’s Galveston Bird City Texas initiatives.

 Birds must be conclusively identified by sight or sound.
 A bird identified as one of a species or group (i.e., scaup, either greater or lesser) may be counted as a species if no other bird in that group appears on your list.
 For example: Dowitcher counts as one bird.
 Short-billed Dowitcher and Dowitcher sp. still counts as just one bird species.

 Birds of questionable origin, and introduced or reintroduced species may be counted providing that they appear on the current Texas Ornithological Society (TOS) checklist, and each population has been established in Texas for a minimum of ten years.
 For example; Black swan and Yellow-headed Parrot are uncountable under this rule.
 Disputes over species validity will be settled by the “council of elders”.